Azure/fleet/docs/troubleshooting/README.md

 Please read the API reference for more details about each object https://github.com/Azure/fleet/blob/main/docs/api-references.md.

-## How can I debug when my CRP status is ClusterResourcePlacementScheduled condition status is set to "false"?
+## How can I debug when my CRP status is ClusterResourcePlacementScheduled condition status is set to false?

 ### Common scenarios: